TheMonk2121/ai-dev-tasks/400_testing-strategy-guide.md

 - Purpose: test types, pyramid, gates, tooling, and CI integration
 - Read after: system overview; use during planning and PRD/testing phases
 - Outputs: quality gates, coverage targets, performance/security testing hooks
+ - Write a minimal test first when adding a new module; see find‑or‑build heuristic in `400_file-analysis-guide.md`

     # Assert